 a.
-An amazingly large hurricane will soon hit America.
+An amazingly large hurricane will soon make landfall in America.
 T / F b.
-Winds near the eye of the storm are gusting at 2,500 kph.
+Winds near the eye of the storm are nearing 2,500 kph.
 T / F c.
-The hurricane is following the same path as an earlier, deadly storm.
+The hurricane is following the same path as an earlier lethal storm.
 T / F d.
 Hurricane Ivan caused \$7 million of damage last year.
 T / F e.
 Dennis developed in the Atlantic Ocean, near Iceland.
 T / F f.
-It is the most ferocious storm in 150 years to hit the area.
+It is the most ferocious storm in a century and a half to hit the area.
 T / F g.
-Over 1.4 million people have evacuated their homes.
+Over 1.4 million people have fled their homes for shelter inland.
 T / F h.
-People are hoping Dennis will not destroy their businesses.
+Dennis will probably be the only destructive storm of the year.
 T / F